 Caring for the disabled during coronavirus crisis20th March 2020 Clinical Negligence

-This week our country has moved into a new way of living and working with school and nursery closures, workers staying at home and more than 65,000 retired NHS staff being asked to join the fight against coronavirus.
+In the last few weeks our country has moved into a new way of living and working with school and nursery closures, workers staying at home and more than 65,000 retired NHS staff being asked to join the fight against coronavirus.

 At JMW we are fortunate to have the infrastructure to enable our staff to work from home effectively so that our service to our clients will not be disrupted.
 As courts now move to remote hearings using video technology we are hopeful that our clients, who have already faced systematic failures in relation to their healthcare, will not suffer lengthy delays to the progression of their case.
 Everyone in the legal system must adapt quickly to this new situation so that the vulnerable can be protected and compensated.

 However although it is business as usual for JMW’s solicitors, and some charities, such as the Child Brain Injury Trust, are offering fantastic virtual support to families, many patients who rely on specialist carers have sadly seen those carers have to go into self-isolation.
 This is the right thing to do for any carers who work in vulnerable people’s homes.
 However it does mean that some patients living with severe disabilities do not currently have the recommended amount of care to ensure they have a good quality of life.